Department & City Information

 Phone: (812) 436-4947

-Completed applications may be hand delivered or mailed to the following address:
+Completed applications may be hand delivered, mailed, or emailed to the following address:

 Evansville Police Department